 - Tooth sensitivity from hot and cold foods and drinks

 - Pain that lingers or throbs for hours

 - Red, yellow, or white sores visible on the gum

 Root Canal Procedure

-Root canal treatments may need several appointments, depending on the severity of the infection.
+Root canal treatments may require several appointments, depending on the severity of the infection.
 Dr. Dennis Hahn will first numb the affected region by administering local anesthesia.
-Then a small opening is drilled on the tooth's surface to reach the infected pulp.
-Next special tools are used to remove the dead pulp and decay.
+Then a small opening is drilled into the tooth's surface to reach the infected pulp.
+Next, special tools are used to remove the dead pulp and decay.
 A medicated paste is applied to disinfect the area, and the opening is sealed off with a temporary filling.

 During the subsequent appointment, the temporary filling is removed.
 The opening is cleaned again and packed with gutta-percha, a rubber-like material to prevent bacteria from re-entering the tooth.
 Finally, the space is covered with a permanent filling to ensure that the tooth can function normally again.